Built for modern optical teams

 Better client communication

-We stopped chasing information between appointments, prescriptions, and billing.
+We stopped chasing information between prescriptions, quotes, orders, and billing.
 The store runs with much less friction.

 The operational timeline is what changed the most for us.
 Workshop, front desk, and collection are finally aligned.